coreylowman/synthesis/README.md

 This repo is a cargo workspace made up of multiple crates & binaries:

+- ragz: The main crate with all the main training & MCTS logic in it
+- riches: A binary that uses the ragz library & holds game specific code/NNs for each game
 - base65536: A small crate to encode/decode u8's into valid utf-8 strings
 - slimnn: A small neural network crate in pure rust
-- ragz: The main crate with all the main training logic in it
-- riches: A binary that uses the ragz library
 - invest: A binary that saves pytorch weights into a format slimnn can understand

 TODOS